bringauto/packager/README.md

 The `packager` (`bap-builder`) has these commands:
  - `build-image` for building Docker images
- - `build-package` for building packages
+ - `build-package` for building Packages
- - `create-sysroot` for creating sysroot from already built packages
+ - `create-sysroot` for creating sysroot from already built Packages

-The `build-package` and `create-sysroot` commands are using Git Repository as storage for built packages.
+The `build-package` and `create-sysroot` commands are using Git Repository as storage for built Packages.
 Given Git Repository must be created before usage.

 **NOTE:** Detailed use case scenarios is decribed in [UseCaseScenarios](./doc/UseCaseScenarios.md) document.